Specialist Paediatric Physiotherapist | Oxleas NHS Foundation Trust

 Create job alert

-The post encompasses a wide range of assessment and intervention experiences across the diverse range of physiotherapy needs within a community setting.
-You will have the opportunity to deliver a service from our central clinic base; community based settings (e.g. Children\'s Centres); nurseries; schools and patients homes.
-The service offers wrap around care to CYP and as part of a wider Children\'s Integrated team you will also be working collaboratively with our team of Occupational therapists and Speech and Language therapists.
+You will have the opportunity to deliver a service from our central clinic base; community based settings (e.g. Children’s Centres); nurseries; schools and patient homes.
+The service offers wrap around care to CYP and as part of a wider Children’s Integrated team you will also be working collaboratively with our team of Occupational therapists and Speech and Language therapists.

-You may have the opportunity to rotate between our defined sub-speciality teams within Children\'s Physiotherapy (Under 5\'s and Mainstream teams) and also experience time with Special schools.
 You will be supported by an experienced and well established leadership structure of Band 7 therapists in each unique area and will access a bespoke programme of training and support.
-You will be part of our programme of \'Team Days\' as both a participant and as a contributor.
+You will be part of our programme of ‘Team Days’ as both a participant and as a contributor.

 Responsibilities